-In planning their programs, Applicants may include, as a project soft costs, the reasonable and customary costs for work write-up and inspections.
-In addition, the costs for inspections and work write-ups, the costs for lead-based paint inspections, environmental reviews, risk assessments and clearance testing, and architectural and engineering fees are also paid as project soft costs.
-All project soft costs count toward the maximum per unit subsidy limit.
+In planning their programs, Applicants may include, as a project soft costs, the reasonable and customary costs for work write-up and inspections, the costs for lead-based paint inspections, environmental reviews, risk assessments and clearance testing, and architectural and engineering fees.
+All project soft costs charged to the NHTF grant will be calculated on a prorated basis of committed NHTF units to all units in the project and count toward the maximum per unit subsidy limit.

-29) REPLACEMENT RESERVE ACCOUNTS
+30) REPLACEMENT RESERVE ACCOUNTS